Let’s talk about ways to prep healthy meals and snacks more quickly and easily.

-Welcome to Week 1 of The Real Food Experience.
-This week, we’re talking about ways to prep healthy meals and snacks more quickly and easily.
-After all, time is one of the biggest obstacles we face in trying to eat more real food and cook healthier meals for our families.
 Because the reality is that prepping and cooking real food takes time – much more time than heating up processed food or picking up dinner at a drive-thru window.
-And we’re all very busy, so where in the world will we find the time?
+Which leaves us wondering, where in the world will we find the time?

 To Prep Healthy Meals and Snacks – Break it down

 The answer is to break healthy food prep down into small, manageable tasks that you can do in small chunks of time.
 You probably can’t take an hour every day to prep healthy meals and snacks, but you can devote 15 minutes to it. (includes affiliate links)

 Maybe even 15 minutes in the morning and 15 minutes in the evening.
 And over time, those 15-minute efforts can make a big difference in the quality of your family’s meals and snacks.

 Ready to give it a try?
 Here are 17 ways to break it down so you can prep healthy food in 15 minutes or less:

 • Make a meal/snack plan for the week.
 This is my #1 tip for eating well and feeding your family well.
 When you don’t have a plan, fast food, takeout meals and unhealthy snacks are more likely to creep into your family’s diet.
 Use your calendar and create a plan that works with your schedule.
 My free ebook – The Busy Woman’s Guide to Healthy Family Meals – includes 24 simple meals to help you get started.

 • Clean out and organize your refrigerator or pantry.
 Just 15 minutes of organizing, getting rid of old stuff and putting “like things” together saves you time and money and lets you know what you already have on hand.